viamrobotics/docs/docs/services/vision/classification.md

 ## Code

-The following code gets the robot’s Vision Service and then runs a classifier vision model on an image from the robot's camera named `"camera_1"` in this example.
+The following code gets the robot’s Vision Service and then runs a classifier vision model on an image from the robot's camera `"camera_1"`:

 {{< tabs >}}
 {{% tab name="Python" %}}